-The required supplementary information can be found on pages 42 - 46 of this report.
+The required supplementary information can be found on pages starting on page 41 this report.

-Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside of the Village and are not included in the government-wide financial statements because their resources are not available to support the Village's programs.
-The accounting used for fiduciary funds is similar to that used for proprietary funds.
-The Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position are included in the basic financial statement section of this report, while the Statement of Changes in Assets and Liabilities for agency funds is included in the combining and individual fund section of this report.
+Fiduciary Funds - Fiduciary funds are used to account for resources held for parties outside of the Village and are not included in the government-wide financial statements because their resources are not available to support the Village's programs.
+The accounting used for fiduciary funds is based on the full accrual method of accounting.
+The Statement of Fiduciary Net Position is included in the basic financial statement section of this report,

-The fiduciary fund financial statements can be found on pages 17 - 18 of this report.
+The fiduciary fund financial statements can be found on page 17 of this report.